From my Stagekraft Series, these themes are available as WORKSHOPS and PRIVATE STUDY:

-Next we turn our attention to what frames the offering ) and how to place it in the most evocative and transportive frame possible.
+Next we turn our attention to what surrounds the offering and how to place it in the most evocative and transportive frame possible.
 Core concepts of the KOHLER METHOD that we’ll use to adapt your offering to the ROOM context include: The Four Walls of Theater, Self Direction, Mic Technique, and Audience Rapport.
-We will discuss critical elements of staging (including lighting, sound, costume, props, furniture, mics), as well as how to communicate before, during and after the program with your on-stage and off-stage collaborators (audience, management, wait staff, press, etc.).
+We’ll discuss critical elements of staging (including lighting, sound, costume, props, furniture, mics), as well as how to communicate before, during and after the program with your on-stage and off-stage collaborators (audience, management, wait staff, press, etc.).

 * Since 2006, taught internationally as “Karen Kohler’s Cabaret Colloquia”.